Table of Contents

 YouTuber Prince Midnight created a unique guitar named the “Filip Skelecaster” with a body made from his late uncle’s human skeleton.

-Originally, his uncle’s remains were in a cemetery.
-To honor his uncle’s influence and his love for heavy metal music, Prince Midnight decided to repatriate the bones and transform them into a playable guitar.
+Initially, his uncle’s remains were in a cemetery.
+Prince Midnight decided to repatriate the bones and transform them into a playable guitar to honor his uncle’s influence and love for heavy metal music.

-The construction of the instrument proved challenging.
-But the result is a playable guitar with some quirks, such as the need to strum within the rib cage.
+The instrument’s construction proved challenging, but the result is a playable guitar with some quirks, such as the need to strum within the rib cage.

 Prince Midnight sees the project as a way to pay tribute to his uncle’s life and influence, allowing him to “shred for all eternity” in a metal form.
 This probably takes the prize for being the most unique guitar out there.